Jainpriyal/Netconf-Perl-Client/README.md

         Install the prerequisites of Perl modules.
         Following are the prerequites
-        1. Expect Module
+        1. Expect Module (it depends on tcl, tk, tcl-dev and tk-dev)
         2. File::Which
         3. XML::LibXML

         Steps to install Prerequisites in Ubuntu12.04LTS :
         1. apt-get install tcl tcl-dev tk tk-dev
         2. apt-get install expect expect-dev
-        3. perl -MCPAN -e 'install Bundle::Expect'
+        3. cpan Expect
         4. cpan File::Which
         5. cpan XML::LibXML